oracle/node-oracledb/test/README.md

 npm install
 ```

-Running `npm install` within node-oracledb/ directory will recompile
+Running `npm install` within the node-oracledb/ directory will recompile
-oracledb module and install all its dependent modules which are listed
+oracledb and install all its dependent modules.
+These are listed
 in the `devDependencies` field of `package.json` file.
 Thus, 'mocha', 'async'
 and 'should' modules are installed by this command.

 The test suite uses [mocha](https://www.npmjs.com/package/mocha),